gawati/jenkins/README.md

-# jenkinstest
+# jenkins

-For studying Jenkins
+Library for jenkins pipelines.